This is in response to a request I had for a trifle recipe.

 1-8 oz. container whipped topping

-Assorted fresh fruit for topping
+Assorted fresh fruit for trifle topping

 - In a medium bowl, prepare pudding mix according to package directions and refridgerate.